TrevonWilkins/DoD-Contract-Award-Extractor/README.md

 ## OVERVIEW

 This program can be utilized for capturing and analyzing recent awardees of Department of Defense contracts.
-The data collected includes Organization Name, Location, and Monetary amounts which can be used in a varitey of ways such as investments, career research, DOD interests, etc.
+The data collected includes Organization Name, Location, and Monetary amounts which can be used in a variety of ways such as investments, career research, DOD interests, etc.

 ## PURPOSE